imapex/aic_app/README.md

 The northbound REST API can be used for the following tasks:
 * Checking the status of the app.
-* Displaying a list of registred workflows.
+* Displaying a list of registered workflows.
 (At present, the only workflow that is supported is called HBA Swap.)
 * Submitting workflow tasks to the application.
 * Viewing the status and parameters associated with completed workflow tasks.